jaypha/j-plate/README.md

 Output to a string (via `__toString`) is also supported.

 - Hierarchical.
 Components can be added to other Components to create output of arbitrary complexity.
-No need for specially defined partials, layouts or helpers as `Component` can be used for all of these roles.
+No need for partials, layouts or helpers as `Component` can be used for all of these roles.

 ## Requirements